Flamingo International Airport

 American Airlines, Delta Air Lines, KLM, TUI Airlines Netherlands and United Airlines are currently the largest airlines that operate scheduled flights to and from Bonaire.
 Beginning on November 5, 2024, JetBlue Airways started serving the island as well.
-The airport is capable of handling wide-body aircraft up to the Boeing 747, though the largest type to operate to Bonaire currently is the Airbus A330, operated by KLM.
+The airport is capable of handling wide-body aircraft up to the Boeing 747, though the largest type to operate to Bonaire currently is the Airbus A350-900, operated by Corendon Dutch Airlines.
 The airport is currently a hub for Z Air and once served as a hub for BonaireExel/BonaireExpress, CuracaoExel/Curacao Express, Dutch Antilles Express and KLM.
 It also serves as a focus city for Divi Divi Air and also served for the aforementioned Dutch Antilles Express prior to ceasing operations, as well as Air ALM, Dutch Caribbean Airlines and Insel Air.

 History

 Bonaire's first airport was located near Tra'i Montaña near Subi Blanku and crossed the current road from Kralendijk to Rincon.
 It was only a landing strip and a shelter.
 It was built in 1936 and is considered the location of the beginning of aviation on Bonaire.

 The construction work for this airport began on September 23, 1935.
 The intention was to make a longer runway, but it proved impossible to construct more than 475 meters because the eastern portion of the land was very low.
 Part of the field had to be modified, in particular where aircraft met or left the ground during landing and take-off.
 This area covered more than 100 metres of the runway, and had to be paved with a mixture of sand and stone.

 KLM decided on May 9, 1936, to route-test the first flight to Bonaire from Curaçao.
 The Oriol (Fokker F-XVIII "Snip") was chosen for this test.
 The first experimental landing was successful and also a historic moment.
 KLM made the first official flight with passengers on May 31, 1936.

 American soldiers arrived on Bonaire in the second half of 1943 and their commander stated that a new airport had to be built.
 In December 1943, construction began in the vicinity of where the airport is today.
 The new airport, named "Flamingo Airport", was put into use in 1945.
 This was a big step forward for Bonaire and its aviation.
 A small terminal was built that was suitable for the number of passengers at the time.
 This building was used until 1976.